robomq/robomq.io/docs/user-guide/routing-key.md

 			amqp_empty_table);

+Note that all the queues declared without specific binding key use the queue name as the default binding key.

 At this point, consumer should start consuming messages.

 ### How to build/run client
 Now we have two c files, one is producer.c, another is consumer.c.